Amazon EC2

 file to identify).

-We can then SSH to the instance and:
+We can then and:

-All access controls are secure-by-default.
+All are secure-by-default.
 Only project members, with valid credentials, can connect with each other.
 NAT’s are traversed using a relay and outgoing tcp connections.
 Neither Bank Corp. nor Analysis App Corp. expose any listening endpoints to the Internet.
 Their networks are completely closed and protected from any attacks from the Internet.